Page Table of Contents

-Kodi has become one of the best home entertainment systems available, and all for free.
+Kodi has become the best home entertainment system available, and all for free.

 Originally called XBMC (Xbox Media Center) it has evolved leaving behind the hardware limitations of the original Xbox and changing its name to Kodi.

-Kodi can be installed on many different hardware platforms from a cheap desktop/laptop computer to a Raspberry Pi.
-There are even installs for the Fire TV Stick.
+Kodi can be installed on many different hardware platforms from a cheap desktop/laptop computer to a Fire TV Stick.

 After Kodi is installed to a media box it needs what are called Add-ons to take advantage of the content available.

-Exodus would be under Video after being installed.
+Exodus would be under Add-ons Video after being installed.

 Installing Kodi depends on which hardware you plan to use.

-To keep it simple Kodi can be installed on a old computer, Mac or PC, and setup as a dedicated media center.
+To keep it simple Kodi can be installed on an old computer, Mac or PC, and setup as a dedicated media center.